THE NEW KIDS' FOOTBALL

 Thiago Calderaro

-Child football is facing a significant transformation that will be implemented across Germany from the 2024/25 season.
+Kids football is facing a significant transformation that will be implemented across Germany from the 2024/25 season.
 This development is the result of a comprehensive reform aimed at creating a more inclusive, child-friendly, and developmental environment.
-At the heart of the reform are new forms of play, especially Funino, as well as a redesign that replaces the classic league mode with individual tournament days, called children's festivals.
+At the heart of the reform are new forms of play, especially funino, as well as a redesign that replaces the classic league mode with individual tournament days, called kids' festivals.

 Introduction to Funino and New Forms of Play